 All clubs are required to complete the online Club Transition Form by April 30 by 3PM.
 The Chief Returning Officer (CRO) should complete this Form with the assistance of the outgoing and incoming President.
 We only require that you provide the USC with the information of your incoming President, Vice-President Finance, Vice-President Communications, and Vice-President Events or equivalent.
 This is the ONLY requirement for outgoing Executive Members.

 Please Note: Failure to complete the Club Transition Form may result in your club not participating in Clubs Week in September.

 The incoming President, Vice-President Events, and Vice-President Finance (or equivalent positions on your club’s Constitution) are required to attend the MANDATORY Clubs Training.
-Clubs who fail to have all four members present at this training will not be authorized to run any events during the first semester and attend Clubs Week One.
+Clubs who fail to have all three members present at this training will not be authorized to run any events during the first semester and attend Clubs Week One.

 The following section has been developed to help both your outgoing and incoming Executive Committee to successfully transition your club for a successful year ahead.

 Contact Information of Outgoing Executive